DataDog/integrations-core/windows_service/README.md

     - wmiapsrv
 ```

-This examples uses the `ALL` keyword to monitor all services.
+This example uses the `ALL` keyword to monitor all the services on the host.
 If any of the service names are set to `ALL` then the other patterns in the instance will be ignored.
 ```yaml
 instances:
   - services: